DadeOrsu/DadeOrsu/README.md

 - 📫 You can reach me at: [dade.orsu@gmail.com](mailto:dade.orsu@gmail.com)
 - 💼 Connect with me on [LinkedIn](https://www.linkedin.com/in/davide-orsucci-206319250/)
 - 📷 Follow me on [Instagram](https://www.instagram.com/davide_orsucci/)

-Thanks for stopping by!
-I'm always open to collaborating on interesting projects, especially those related to distributed systems.
-Let's connect!